Bellen Lab

 Parkinson's Disease (PD)

-We embarked on the study of iPLA2-VIA, a gene whose loss causes infantile axonal dystrophy (early death) as well as early-onset parkinsonism (death in midlife).
+We embarked on the study of iPLA2-VIA, a gene whose loss causes infantile neuroaxonal dystrophy (early death) as well as early-onset parkinsonism.
 Loss of the fly homolog, PLA2G6, reduces lifespan to less than 30 days (normally ~90 days), impairs synaptic transmission, and causes the demise of the CNS and the visual system.
 Phospholipases typically hydrolyze glycerol phospholipids, but loss of iPLA2-VIA does not affect phospholipid composition in the brain but rather causes an elevation in ceramides.
 We discovered that PLA2G6 binds two retromer subunits, Vps35 and Vps26, and is required to maintain proper retromer function.
 Loss of PLA2G6 causes a progressive loss of retromer function and leads to a deficit in the recycling of proteins and membranes from endosomes to plasma membrane, thereby increasing trafficking from the endosome to the lysosome.
 This leads to progressive lysosomal expansion and ceramide accumulation caused by lysosomal dysfunction.
 As ceramide increases and stiffens the membrane a feedback loop then impairs endocytosis and retromer function, further expanding lysosomes and elevating ceramide.
-A severe reduction in the levels of Vps35 and Vps26, enlargement of lysosomes, and an increase in ceramides is also observed upon overexpression of a-synuclein.
+A severe reduction in the levels of Vps35 and Vps26, enlargement of lysosomes, and an increase in ceramides is also observed upon overexpression of alpha-synuclein (Lin et al., 2018; 2022).
 These defects may be shared in Parkinson disease (PD) as synuclein accumulation is a common hallmark in PD patients.
-We are currently exploring how this pathway interacts with other genes associated with PD.
+We are currently exploring how this pathway interacts with other genes associated with PD, including GBA.
+We have shown that glucosylceramide is produced in neurons and degraded by Gba1b in glia (Wang et al., 2022).
+Loss of Gba1b leads to lysosomal expansion and glucosylceramide accumulation, resembling the phenotypes we observed in iPLA2-VIA mutants.
+We argue that the lysosomal ceramide metabolism pathway is important for the pathology of PD.

 Selected Publications